Robert Duvall: Mid-career: 1970–1989

 In 1989, Duvall appeared in the miniseries Lonesome Dove in the role of Captain Augustus "Gus" McCrae, Texas Rangers (retired).
-He has considered this particular role to be his personal favorite.
+He considered this role to be his personal favorite.
 He won a Golden Globe Award and earned an Emmy Award nomination.
 For his role as a former Texas Ranger peace officer, Duvall was trained in the use of Walker revolvers by the Texas marksman Joe Bowman.